-The Working Group will complete this section for the Final Report, i.e. once public comments on this Initial Report have been received and reviewed.
+All 7 recommendations and the finding on Charter Question 2, as listed in Section 5 of this report, received full consensus support from the Working Group Members.

 Objectives and Next Steps

-This is the initial report of the Translation and Transliteration of Contact Information PDP Working Group, presented to the Community to gather feedback on the various recommendations the Working Group is presenting.
-Following the review of any public comments received, the Working Group will prepare a final report to be presented to the GNSO Council for its review and possible adoption.
+This Final Report on the Translation and Transliteration of Contact Information Policy Development Process (PDP) is prepared as required by the GNSO Policy Development Process as stated in the ICANN Bylaws, Annex A. This Final Report is based on the Initial Report of 15 December 2014 and has been updated to reflect the review and analysis of the public comments received by the Working Group in addition to further deliberations among the Working Group’s members.
+This Report has been submitted to the GNSO Council for its consideration.
+The Working Group’s recommendations are outlined in Chapter 5.
+If the GNSO Council approves the Final Report, ICANN staff will prepare a GNSO Council Report, which will accompany the Final Report to the ICANN Board.
+Following a public comment period, the ICANN Board will make the determination whether to approve the policy changes recommended by the Working Group in this Final Report.

 Mission and Scope

 The Translation and Transliteration of Contact Information Policy Development Process (PDP) Working Group is concerned with the way that contact information data – commonly referred to as ‘Whois’ – are collected and displayed within generic top-level domains (gTLDs).
-According to the Charter (see also Annex A), the Working Group “is tasked to provide the GNSO Council with a policy recommendation regarding the translation and transliteration of contact information.
+According to its Charter (see also Annex A), the Working Group “is tasked to provide the GNSO Council with a policy recommendation regarding the translation and transliteration of contact information.
 As part of its deliberations on this issue, the Working Group should, at a minimum, consider the following issues:

 Whether it is desirable to translate contact information to a single common language or transliterate contact information to a single common script?

-Who should decide who should bear the burden [of] translating contact information to a single common language or transliterating contact information to a single common script?”
+Who should decide who should bear the burden [of] translating contact information to a single common language or transliterating contact information to a single common script?

 In relation to the first question, the Charter notes “text requests and content returned by Domain Name Registration Data Services (such as WHOIS) are historically encoded using US-American Standard Code for Information Interchange (ASCII).
 This is a character-encoding scheme originally based on the English alphabet.
 While the WHOIS protocol does not specify US-ASCII as the exclusive character set for text requests and text content encoding, the current situation is that no standards or conventions exist for all WHOIS protocol implementations to signal support of character sets other than US-ASCII.”

-The second question “relates to the concern expressed by the Internationalized Registration Data Working Group (IRD-WG) in its report that there are costs associated with providing translation and transliteration of contact information.
-For example, if a policy development process (PDP) determined that the registrar must translate or transliterate contact information, this policy would place a cost burden on the registrar.”
+The second question relates to the concern expressed by the Internationalized Registration Data Working Group (IRD-WG) in its report that there are costs associated with providing translation and transliteration of contact information.
+For example, if a policy development process (PDP) determined that the registrar must translate or transliterate contact information, this policy would place a cost burden on the registrar.

 Finally, the Charter also encouraged the Working Group to consider the following issues related to its two core charter questions: